gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 ******
+# 5-2-26  Science!
+## Jupiter
+Started with Jupiter trying to get red spot.
+Rough polar align, then just used finder to get sirius.
+Aligned here, then moved to 4x...and then jumped to jupiter visually.
+Fastest...got vids, but red spot was too close to edge to resolve.
+Plus, seeing was only 2/5.

+## USB Hub
+Got disconnects from camera and unable to download when using the hub.
+Didn't see a light on it...was it really powered?
+Ended up disconnecting iPolar, and using the 2 USB ports for camera and mount.

+## Collimation
+Used castor...it's pretty bright, but yeah, I think I dialed in the collimation visually.
+Tool jumped around too much with the seeing, and adjusting the collimation screws on primary moves the image in the field, so had to keep recentering.

+## Guidescope
+Used mask to lock in focus.
+Spikes are a little dim...maybe a wider baht slit mask?
+Also manually slewed to Dec 0 and did calibration.
+Curious if that's gonna stick between sessions.

+## Mosaic test
+Used Carbonstar to do a first-cut mosiac with the beehive.
+"Determine camera rotation" seemed to be happy.
+Grabbed a screen shot of the mosaic plan so I can check it...still need to stack, and then try various aligns.

+## Offset
+Ran with the low offset (5)...put my low points at "40", which should give me better dynamic range.
+Will see if I can see a difference with the stackings.

+##  Hickson 44 practice
+Slewed and took 15 one-minute frames.
+Lets see how it turns out...

 # 4-25-26 Planning
 Next good skies start on 5/6...gonna try and hit fraser then.
 Targets:
 * Hickson 44